Isle of Wight 2026 begins on 18/06 and lasts for 4 days, wrapping up on 21/06. You can stay on site for a maximum of 4 nights.

-In the UK, there’s only one other festival on the same weekend.
+In the UK, there are 8 other festivals on the same weekend.

 The festival is considered a family friendly and children are welcomed by the organisers.
 There’s a dedicated family camping area but there’s no specific children’s entertainment on site.
 There is no minimum age for entry.